House prepares to pass landmark voting rights, ethics bill - WTMJ

 The measure, which was all but certain to pass the House in a vote expected Wednesday, has been a priority for Democrats since they won their majority in 2018.
 But it has taken on added urgency in the wake of Donald Trump’s repeated false claims of a stolen 2020 election.

-Spurred on by the former president’s lies about the election, state lawmakers across the U.S. have filed over 200 bills in 43 states that would limit ballot access, according to a tally kept by the Brennan Center for Justice at New York University.
+Courts and even Trump’s last attorney general, William Barr, found his claims about the election to be without merit.
+But, spurred on by those lies, state lawmakers across the U.S. have filed more than 200 bills in 43 states that would limit ballot access, according to a tally kept by the Brennan Center for Justice at New York University.

 In Iowa, the legislature has voted to cut absentee and in-person early voting and prevent local elections officials from setting up additional locations to make early voting easier.
 In Georgia, the House on Monday voted for a law to require identification to vote by mail and allow counties to cancel early in-person voting on Sundays, when many Black voters cast ballots after church.